-Job title Postdoctoral Research Associate in Mathematical Physics (two posts) Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
-Grade and salary Grade 7: £40,855- £46,913 per annum Hours Full time Contract type Fixed-term (36 months/ 3 years) Reporting to Professor Mark Mezei Vacancy reference 176913 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
-This post is subject to a 12 month probationary period.
-This post is funded by a research grant awarded to Prof. Mark Mezei.
-(PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date) Research topic Theoretical Physics Principal Investigator / supervisor Professor Mark Mezei
+Job title Postdoctoral Research Associate in Infectious Disease Modelling (2 Posts) Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7: £40,855- £46,913 p.a.
+Hours Full time Contract type Fixed-term (One position for 24 months and one position for 12 months) Reporting to Professor Robin Thompson Vacancy reference 179739 Additional information These are full-time positions that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+The one-year post is subject to a 6-month probationary period.
+The two-year post is subject to a 12-month probationary period.
+This post is funded by the Biotechnology and Biological Sciences Research Council.
+(PLEASE NOTE: Applicants are responsible for contacting two of their referees and making sure that their letters are sent to references@maths.ox.ac.uk by the closing date)